-- The long electrodes are stripes of electrically conducting material that also lie between the glass plates, in front of and behind the cells. - The "address electrodes" sit behind the cells, along the rear glass plate, and can be opaque. - The transparent display electrodes are mounted in front of the cell, along the front glass plate. - The electrodes are covered by an insulating protective layer. - Control circuitry charges the electrodes that cross paths at a cell, creating a voltage difference between front and back. - Some of the atoms in the gas of a cell then lose electrons and become ionized, which creates an electrically conducting plasma of atoms, free electrons, and ions. - The collisions of the flowing electrons in the plasma with the inert gas atoms leads to light emission; such light-emitting plasmas are known as glow discharges.
+- The transparent display electrodes are mounted in front of the cell, along the front glass plate. - As can be seen in the illustration, the electrodes are covered by an insulating protective layer. - Control circuitry charges the electrodes that cross paths at a cell, creating a voltage difference between front and back. - Some of the atoms in the gas of a cell then lose electrons and become ionized, which creates an electrically conducting plasma of atoms, free electrons, and ions. - The collisions of the flowing electrons in the plasma with the inert gas atoms leads to light emission; such light-emitting plasmas are known as glow discharges.